xoidlabs/xoid/docs/api/create.md

 ## Grabbing refs

-With no arguments used, `create` function can be used to grab refs in a typesafe manner.
+With no arguments used, `create` function can be used to grab refs.

 ```js
 const $ref = create<HTMLElement>() // Atom<HTMLElement | undefined>